hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 the precompile) (and a `MessageFrame` which it ignores).
 This returns either the recovered address, if successful, or "empty", if not.
 The recovered address must then match the address given as an argument to `isAuthorizedRaw`.
+  * 3000gas will be charged to match `ECRECOVER` behavior

 * If an Hedera account then it gets the account, looks in it to find a key _which it must have_ and which must be a _single key_ (otherwise: failure).
 Then given the key and the signature verifies that the signature matches the message hash and is attested by the account.
 This is an operation provided by `HandleContext` (which can be accessed via the `HederaWorldUpdater.Enhancement`).
+  * Some fee will be charged to account for the signature verification cost, but it will have to be hard-coded (at this time) because we have no access to that fine-grained fee now.

 ## TBD